 - Sew the gap closed using either hand stitching or machine topstitching.

-- Hand sew the gap closed using a blind/ladder stitch to keep things “invisible”.
+- Option 1: Hand sew the gap closed using a blind/ladder stitch to keep things “invisible” without any topstitching.

-- Alternatively, you can fold the gap, iron to match the neighbouring edges, and topstitch.
-You can topstitch across the upper hem instead or the whole bandana.
+- Option 2: Alternatively, fold the gap, iron to match the neighbouring edges, and topstitch a narrow line around the bandana, inset from the edge.
+See additional example below.

-📅 In the years since writing this post, I’ve gotten a lot more confident with my sewing.
-Nowadays, I almost always topstitch.
+In the years since writing this post, I’ve gotten a lot more confident with my sewing.
+Nowadays, I almost always topstitch all around.
 It gives a slightly more finished look if making a similar style of bandana.
 But it’s still totally optional and the bandanas look great without it.
 We’re still using these birthday bandanas and they look perfect after several years of celebrations, drool, and washing.